The Wraith (1986) - Review (What Did I Just Watch?)

 A good drinking game rule would be to drink any time you see a Dodge or Chrysler vehicle on-screen.
 It's a good rule because it's probably the only one you would need.
 This whole movie is about revenge against guys who are too old and not cool enough to ride motorcycles—the movie never says that, I just interpret it that way.
 So, they drive cars that they steal or cheat out of people in the area.
 For whatever reason, almost every car in the movie is a Dodge vehicle, including the car of the wraith.
 The wraith's vehicle is a concept car from Dodge that I don't think was ever reproduced, which is certainly for the best.

 Before moving on, I want to pose a few hypothetical questions about this car and what happens to it by the end.
-If this is a one-of-a-kind car, and you know that no other car like it exists, would you give this to someone as gift if you didn't have a use for it?
+If this is a one-of-a-kind car, and you know that no other car like it exists, would you give this to someone as a gift if you didn't have a use for it?
 You might say "yes" or "no" here and either answer would be innocent enough, but I'll ask a follow-up question that might change the meaning.

 What if you used this car in your revenge-fueled murders and the police clearly saw it and know what it looks like?
 Who would you give it to then?
 A friend, or an enemy?
 There's no other car like it.
 It was seen in multiple instances regarding the murders of 40-year-old youths.
-If a cop of the area saw someone driving this car around, I'm fairly certain they'd think they had their murder investigation wrapped up immediately.
+If a cop in the area saw someone driving this car around, I'm fairly certain they'd think they had their murder investigation wrapped up immediately.

 Clint Howard & Randy Quaid